-Vibration Reduction / Stabilization issue can be tricky to track down and when and how you should use it.
-Lots of people I know simply turn it on and forget about it.
-I spent a month testing using VR on my 600mm while on a tripod would make the images better or worse.
+Vibration Reduction / Stabilization issues can be tricky to track down and when and how you should use VR.
+Lots of people I know simply turn VR on and forget about it.
+I spent a month testing using VR on my 600mm and while on a tripod VR off made the images better.
 In many situations, I found that when VR was off and the package was mounted on a very steady tripod - I got sharper images with VR off - like a Gitzo Series 4.
-Using a lighter tripod like a Gitzo series 3 - when VR was on I got sharper images - due to the fact the weight of the lens and camera on a lighter tripod had some shake to it.
+Using a lighter tripod like a Gitzo series 3 - when VR was off I got more blurry images - due to the fact the weight of the lens and camera on a lighter tripod had some shake/vibration to it.

 Sometimes you don't have a choice - you get what comes along.
 I like birds, so if the opportunity presents itself I take a photo.
 In these mid-day harsh shadow situations, you can expect a challenge dealing with the bright to dark areas - especially with your dark feathered friend such as this such as this fine looking fellow.
 This image illustrates the loss of fidelity due to the lighting, although the lens and camera did a great job of holding up to the wide dynamic range.
 In post-processing, it is possible you can pull out the dark shadows but that can be challenging and time-consuming.